Family of Black gymnast slams Irish sport body’s apology after girl snubbed

-Family of Black gymnast slams Irish sport body’s apology after girl snubbed at medal ceremony
+Family of Black gymnast slam apology after medal snub that ‘broke’ Simone Biles’ heart

 Simone Biles and Jordan Chiles condemn ‘racist’ incident at medal ceremony